 The following are the key features of debenture –

-It needs to be listed with at least one stock exchange.
+- It needs to list and trade on at least one stock exchange.

 What are the Types of a Debenture?

 A company has the authority to issue different types of debentures that depend on their objectives and requirements.
 The following are the types of debentures based on:

 1. Security Based Debenture